AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 >[!IMPORTANT]
 >
->If you used batch set presets in [!DNL Dynamic Media Classic], and you are migrating from [!DNL Dynamic Media Classic] to [!DNL Adobe Experience Manager as a Cloud Service], you will need to manually recreate your batch set presets definitions within [!DNL Adobe Experience Manager as a Cloud Service].
+>If you used batch set presets in [!DNL Dynamic Media Classic], and you are migrating from [!DNL Dynamic Media Classic] to Adobe Experience Manager as a Cloud Service, you will need to manually recreate your batch set presets definitions within [!DNL Adobe Experience Manager as a Cloud Service].

 **Best Practice** &ndash; When working with batch set presets Adobe recommends the following workflow: